onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 07:17
 going to Tina's Wedding eight do you
 07:22
-know whose glasses they are tape script
+know whose glasses they are tapescript
 07:27
 one point eight questions about you one
 07:33